sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - What does SOLID (design principles) stand for?
 - What are the examples of “Open for extension Closed for modification” design principle in the “pal-tracker” project?

+- When do you want to use `@SpringBootTest` vs `@ContextConfiguration` for your testing?
+- Why TimeEntryControllerTest code needs mocking while InMemoryTimeEntryRepositoryTesting code doesn’t?
+- What is the difference between stubbing and mocking?
+When do you want use stubbing over mocking and vice-versa?
+- What is the reason controller TimeEntryControllerTest code has “verify” method?

 - In the case of testing respository's delete(..), why there is no training method? it is because respository's delete method